microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/csharp.md

 ## Code Analysis / Linting

 We strongly believe that consistent style increases readability and maintainability of a code base.
-Hence we are recommending analyzers / linters to enforce consistency and style rules.
+Hence, we are recommending analyzers / linters to enforce consistency and style rules.

 ### Project Setup

 We recommend using a common setup for your solution that you can refer to in all the projects that are part of the solution.
-Create a common.props file that contains the defaults for all of your projects:
+Create a `common.props` file that contains the defaults for all of your projects:

 ```xml
 <Project>